parklab/xTea/README.md

 ## Contact
+Copyright (c) 2019 - President and Fellows of Harvard College.
+All rights reserved.
 Requests for use of the Software for or on behalf of for-profit entities or for any commercial purposes, please contact:

 Office of Technology Development